2016 ATP World Tour Finals: Singles

 On June 6, Novak Djokovic became the first qualifier to the event.

 Novak Djokovic collected his 60th career title at the Qatar ExxonMobil Open, defeating Nadal in two sets in a final that lasted 73 minutes.
 Djokovic then proceeded to win his sixth Australian Open.
 On his road to his Open Era record sixth title in Melbourne, he defeated Roger Federer in four sets in the semi-finals, and in a rematch of the 2015 final, he defeated Andy Murray, in three straight sets.
 At the Dubai Tennis Championships, he retired against Feliciano López in the quarterfinals due to an eye infection.
 He quickly rebounded by winning back-to-back title, collecting his fifth Indian Wells Masters title, defeating Milos Raonic in the final and the Miami Open for the third consecutive year defeating Kei Nishikori.
 His finals win in Miami saw Djokovic surpass Roger Federer to become the all-time leading prize money winner on the ATP tour with career earnings of $98.2 million.
-After an early round exit to Jiri Vesely at the Monte Carlo Masters, Djokovic quickly bounced back by winning the Madrid Open for the second time in his career with a three set victory over Murray.
+After an early round exit to Jiří Veselý at the Monte Carlo Masters, Djokovic quickly bounced back by winning the Madrid Open for the second time in his career with a three set victory over Murray.
 They met again at the following event at the Rome Masters final one week later with Murray the victor, despite a sluggish performance.
 Djokovic defeated Andy Murray in the final of the French Open in four sets, making him the reigning champion of all four major tournaments, a historic feat the media dubbed the "Nole Slam."
 With his French Open triumph, Djokovic became the 8th player in history (and the second oldest) to achieve a Career Grand Slam.
 However, at Wimbledon, his major win streak came to an end in the third-round when he lost to American Sam Querrey in four sets.
 It was his earliest exit in a Grand Slam since the 2009 French Open.